anvlkv/polymathic/README.md

-# Polymathic
+# polymathic

-Polymathic is a [Zola](https://www.getzola.org/) portfolio theme.
+polymathic is a [Zola](https://www.getzola.org/) portfolio theme.

 I made it for my own portfolio.
+The theme is called `polymathic`, inspired by individuals with a wide range of talents.
+The theme focuses on rich and consistent navigation experience, exposing the variety of topics to chose from, yet allowing the user to focus on a single thread of your story once they've made a choice.

 Docs and theme demo are available here [main--polymathic-demo.netlify.app](https://main--polymathic-demo.netlify.app/)

-The theme is called `polymathic`, inspired by individuals with a wide range of talents.

 This theme uses [Bulma](https://bulma.io/) scss framework, making the theme styles highly customizable.